Genivia/ugrep/README.md

 directories from recursive searches that match the globs in `.gitignore`, when one ore more`.gitignore` files are found:

-    ugrep -R -tc++ --color --no-hidden --ignore-files -f c++/defines
+    ugrep -R -tc++ --color --ignore-files -f c++/defines

-This searches C++ files (`-tc++`) in the working directory for `#define` lines (`-f c++/defines`), while skipping files and directories declared in `.gitignore` and skipping hidden files.
+This searches C++ files (`-tc++`) in the working directory for `#define` lines (`-f c++/defines`), while skipping files and directories declared in `.gitignore`.
 If you find this too long to type then define an alias to search GitHub directories:

-    alias ugit='ugrep -R --color --no-hidden --ignore-files'
+    alias ugit='ugrep -R --ignore-files'
     ugit -tc++ -f c++/defines

 To highlight matches when pushed through a chain of pipes we should use